The Ankle and Its Role in Walking

 A feat of mechanics put down to design

 We know two things about ankles.
-The ankle has a role in walking and secondly, as the song goes, the foot bone is connected to the leg bone.
-In this article I shall talk about the ankle and its function so you can gain a better understanding why the ankle is such a feat of mechanics!
+The ankle has a role in walking, and secondly, as the song goes, the foot bone is connected to the leg bone.
+In this article, I shall talk about the ankle and its function so you can gain a better understanding of why the ankle is such a feat of mechanics!

-You look down at your foot in the shoe and see the ankle as two bulges (illustrated) sitting above the edge of the hindpart or quarter in the trainer.
-It is a curious thing but not all people can wear shoes that cover in the ankle.
-For me, I prefer to do serious walking in ankle boots.
-My wife cannot tolerate any ankle covering.
+You look down at your foot in the shoe and see the ankle as two bulges (illustrated) sitting above the edge of the hind part or quarter in the trainer.
+It is a curious thing, but not all people can wear shoes that cover the ankle.
+I prefer to do serious walking in ankle boots, and my wife cannot tolerate any ankle covering.

-The obvious reason for selecting footwear that protects the ankle is to stop foot and ankle sprains.
-Sprains will be the subject of the one of my next articles.
-First we must consider the true ankle joint and explain what is meant by the true ankle joint.
+The obvious reason for selecting footwear that protects the ankle is to prevent foot and ankle sprains.
+Sprains will be the subject of one of my next articles.
+First, we must consider the true ankle joint and explain what it means.

 The true ankle joint is the one we all know and moves up and down.
-The ankle depends on the foot below and using a lower ankle joint, called the sub-talar joint.
-On top of this there is a third joint which allows even more adaption to the way we walk.
+The ankle depends on the foot below and uses a lower ankle joint called the sub-talar joint.
+On top of this, there is a third joint that allows for even more adaption to the way we walk.
 It is easy to become confused if we all think the ankle is one joint alone

 Why do ankles become sprained?